August to June

 The Home Schooling Department registers students in Lane County whose parents or legal guardians intend to educate their children at home.
 Students between the ages of seven (if birth date is prior to September 1) and 18 who are home schooled are required to be registered with their local Education Service District.
 The educational progress of home schooled students is monitored on the basis of results from standardized achievement tests at the completion of grades 3, 5, 8 and 10.

-- 2013-14 Registration Form – Complete this document and mail to the Home School Department at Lane Education Service District.
+- 2014-15 Registration Forms – Complete the documents and mail to the Home School Department at Lane Education Service District.

 - Home Schooling Overview – This handout is intended to serve as a quick reference guide to answer the most commonly asked questions.